Dennis-DiGidotTechnologiesBV/c4/firmware/custom/DMX TTL - UCS512B3 on 750 kHz/readme.md

 ## Usage

 * Install the custom firmware.
-After that, you can select the DMX-TTL or UCS512B3 option and it will fly!
+After that, you can select the DMX-TTL or UCS512B3 (with 750 kHz) option and it will fly!

+## Difference

+_With 1 universe_
+Regular FW: 40 FPS
+Custom FW: 100 FPS

+_With 2 universe_
+Regular FW: 20 FPS
+Custom FW: 60 FPS

+_With 3 universe_
+Regular FW: <20 FPS
+Custom FW: 32 FPS

+So it's always 3 times faster than the regular firmware!

 ## Changelog
 10-03-2022: First version